Email Marketing

 Sender Resolution Order

-When the campaign or broadcast sweeper needs to send a marketing email, it resolves the sender in this order:
+When the campaign or broadcast sweeper needs to send an email, it resolves the sender in this order:

 1. Step/Broadcast-specific sender — If the campaign step or broadcast has a sender_identity_id set, use that verified identity.